-[wadiz makes ESG #better]shares the stories of makers and supporters who have put “habits that save the planet” into practice through their participation in Wadiz funding campaigns.
+[wadiz makes ESG #better]shares the stories of makers and supporters who have put “habits that save the planet” into practice by participating in Wadiz funding campaigns.

 A Healthy Meal to Eat and Apply

-“A sunscreen formulated with the safety of marine ecosystems in mind”
+“A sunscreen designed with the safety of marine ecosystems in mind”

 “Contributing to a sustainable society.
 Soy milk made from ‘native soybeans’”